SyuyaMurakami/RiskQuantLib-Doc-zh-CN/source/Build_Project.rst

 ``Instrument`` means any class you will use in your mission.
 For financial analysis, ``Instrument`` refers to stock, bond or other security type, or like interest rate or company, etc.

 Then we start to build our first project.
 The critical thing is to tell RiskQuantLib how to build it.
-This is done by specify key word in ``Build_Instrument.xlsx`` and ``Build_Attr.xlsx``, which you can find in your project root dictionary once you create a project.
+This is done by specify key word in ``config.py`` , which you can find in your project root dictionary once you create a project.
 The content of building will be written into ``RiskQuantLib.Auto``.

 In last chapter we create a project, it looks like:
 ::

    --your_project_path
+     --Cache
+     --Data
+     --Result
      --RiskQuantLib
      --Src
+     --build.bat
      --build.py
+     --config.py
+     --debug.bat
      --main.py
-     --Build_Attr.xlsx
-     --Build_Instrument.xlsx

 We will explain the function of each term as follows: